This information explains what neutropenia (low white blood cell count) is and how to prevent an infection while you

 How to Prevent Infection

 - Avoid having visitors who have a cold or recently had an infection.

 - Wear a mask when you go out in public places, use public transportation, or are in crowded areas.
 This will help protect you from catching a cold or other respiratory infection.

 - Don’t have any dental work or procedure done that isn’t urgent.
-Talk with your doctor or nurse before having any procedure done.
+Talk with your healthcare provider before having any procedure done.

 - Use tampons